Our People: Strategy and Objectives

-Fresnillo plc’s Centre for Technical Studies (CETEF) was created to train high quality mining technicians for our specific needs.
-Candidates to join the CETEF are chosen from the communities surrounding our operations in order to favour local employment while securing the talent pipeline.
+Centre for Technical Studies (CETEF) was created to train high quality mining technicians for our specific needs.
+Candidates who join the CETEF are chosen from the communities surrounding our operations in order to favour local employment while securing the talent pipeline.
 Our training approach is based on a model that favours hands on experience, spending 20% studying theory and 80% practicing with modern equipment.
-Furthermore, we also have an agreement with Peñoles to send our candidates to their Centre for Technical Studies of Laguna del Rey (CETLAR).
+We also have an agreement with Peñoles to send our candidates to their Centre for Technical Studies of Laguna del Rey (CETLAR).
 The CETLAR follows a similar logic to the CETEF but focuses on training maintenance technicians.

 Increasing the participation of woman in mining is fundamental to secure the talent pipeline.

 Developing and retaining talent is fundamental to meeting the human capital requirements of our business strategy and consistent with our vision to engage our people for the long term.
 Planning of human capital requirements is carefully aligned to our operations and explorations with frequent feedback to monitor progress.